lilyosah/tech-knowledgebase/Accessibility/INDS Writing Outline and Plan.md

 	- Setting, moddable
 	- Open souce kinda aligns with this but they're not getting paid, not standardized
 - USeR: Get trasining they need to mod
-- Third party to bridge the gap
+- Third party to bridge the gap, even just to develop a chrome extension or something

 As things currently are, users cannot